Developer-Gitonga/Pitches/README.md

-# Pitches
+# Pitch

-Pitches is a web app that allows users to login and create pitches
+Pitch is a web app that allows users to login and create pitches

 ## LIVE DEMO
 [live]()